 16. (1) The Board must, with the approval of the Minister, appoint a chief executive officer and chief financial officer to ensure that the Institute meets its objectives.

-(2) The chief executive officer and chief financial officer are appointed for a term not exceeding five years, which appointment may, with the approval of the Minister, be renewed for further terms not exceeding five years each..
+(2) The chief executive officer and chief financial officer are appointed for a term not exceeding five years, which appointment may, with the approval of the Minister, be renewed for further terms not exceeding five years each.

 (3) The Board must invite applications for the posts of chief executive officer and chief financial officer by publishing advertisements in at least 2 national newspapers.